We Are Here to Help Family Caregivers Providing Their Loved Ones in King of Prussia, PA with Alzheimer's and Dementia Caregivers

 Creating a log that can be used by our team and family members to record any changes they notice in your loved one's behavior.
 Keeping track of this vital information is the only way for their medical care team to make adjustments to your loved one's care plan.
 Along with services like these, our caregivers can also assist with:

 - Meal Preparation

 While in your home, our dementia caregivers can provide you with respite care that lets you enjoy a little self-care such as taking a nice long nap or going to your favorite spa for a mani-pedi or take care of personal business.
 They can also provide you with education designed to give you a better understanding of Alzheimer's and dementia and train you in the best practice methods of providing your loved one with the dementia care they not only need but also deserve.

-To learn more about the services offered by our dementia caregivers, please contact Comfort Keepers of King of Prussia at (484) 306-3083.
-This is a good time to talk to our agent about scheduling your free in-home consultation with a senior advisor to discuss the needs of your loved one and develop a care plan that can be adjusted, and their condition progresses and their needs change.
+To learn more about the services offered by our team, please contact Comfort Keepers of King of Prussia at (484) 306-3083.
+This is a good time to talk to our agent about scheduling your free care consultation with a senior advisor to discuss the needs of your loved one and develop a care plan that can be adjusted, and their condition progresses and their needs change.